MicrosoftDocs/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

 ::: moniker range="vs-2019"

 After you download a small bootstrapper file, use the command line to create a local cache.
 Then, use the local cache to install Visual Studio.
-Below are the steps to do this.

 ::: moniker-end